dagbjorn/microcoffeeoncloud/README.md

 * The Config Server for externalized configuration in a GIT backend.
 * The Discovery server for service discovery with Eureka.
 * The API Gateway for proxying of calls to the backend REST services.
-Static web resources are also served by the gateway server.
+Static web resources are also served by the API gateway.
 * The backend REST API provided as three different microservices.
 * The MongoDB database.